vegabs/ardity_protocols/README.md

 # ardity_protocols
-Unity Interface that allow control LEDs and buttons through binary and ASCII protocols.
+Unity UI that allow control LEDs and receive data from buttons through binary and ASCII protocols.
+This project allow sensor control between Unity and Arduino.